 A unique initiative Burris took up as president was creating a coin for the club.
 Those in the military have a tradition of trading “challenge coins” as a sign of respect.
 Burris remembers trading coins with various units when he was still in the military, including the Royal Korean Navy SEALs.
 With the Veterans Club’s coin, Burris aims to create tradition and publicity for the organization.
 The group has presented nearly 400 coins to people they have encountered in the academic, business, military and governmental spheres.

-While studying and pursuing his career, Burris also serves as a volunteer firefighter for New Hope Fire Department in Orange County, North Carolina.
+While studying and pursuing his career, Burris also served as a volunteer firefighter for New Hope Fire Department in Orange County, North Carolina.
 His family has a tradition of serving, both his grandfather and brother are volunteer firefighters.
 Burris enjoys being a part of the community and needed an “adrenaline rush after leaving the Navy.”

 During his internship, he noticed transferable skills from the military that could help him stand out in the complex world of real estate development.
 For starters, in the military he had been responsible for overseeing 40 people and $50 million worth of equipment while he was the Officer in Charge of a Specialized Small Boat Team.
 During that time, he had to unify people from diverse backgrounds, from individuals escaping urban gang life to immigrants serving their new nation.

 “Being able to create teams of people from diverse backgrounds is a great asset for any company to have in its arsenal”, says Burris.
 “Creating and managing relationships with diverse groups of people and institutions is critical in real estate development.”